 Administered and enforced by the U.S. Department of Labor, the archaic Davis-Bacon Act and related regulations needlessly stifle contractor productivity, raise construction costs and discourage competition from small businesses interested in pursuing federal and federally assisted construction contracts.
 The practical impact of the Davis-Bacon Act is that it spends taxpayer investment in infrastructure inefficiently, resulting in fewer construction projects and quality jobs created.

-Repeal of the Davis-Bacon Act.
+• Repeal of the Davis-Bacon Act.

-Legislative and regulatory efforts designed to improve federal wage determinations and limit the negative impacts of DOL’s current policy.
+• Legislative and regulatory efforts designed to improve federal wage determinations and limit the negative impacts of DOL’s current policy.

-Unequal access to work opportunities.
-Davis-Bacon prevents many qualified, small merit shop contractors from bidding on publicly-funded projects.
+• Unequal access to work opportunities.
+Davis-Bacon prevents many qualified, small merit shop contractors from bidding on publicly funded projects.

-Expansion of the Davis-Bacon Act into areas of public and private projects in which it previously has not been mandated.
+• Expansion of the Davis-Bacon Act into areas of public and private projects in which it previously has not been mandated.

-The Government Accountability Office has repeatedly criticized DOL’s Davis-Bacon wage determination process for its lack of transparency in how the published wage rates are set, as well as its tendency to gather erroneous data through unscientific wage surveys.
-DOL’s responses to these and other independent government reports have been dismissive at best and demonstrates that the agency is incapable of administering and enforcing the Davis-Bacon Act in a fair and reasonable manner.
+has repeatedly criticized DOL’s Davis-Bacon wage determination process for its lack of transparency in how the published wage rates are set, as well as its tendency to gather erroneous data through unscientific wage surveys.
+DOL’s inadequate responses to these and other independent government reports demonstrate that the Davis-Bacon Act is in need of regulatory overhaul and that DOL is incapable of administering a modernized and efficient Davis-Bacon Act.

 In addition to advocating for repeal of the Davis-Bacon Act, ABC has made numerous recommendations over the years that could have mitigated some of the act’s damage to the economy.
 However, despite repeated criticisms from GAO and DOL’s Office of Inspector General, the agency has implemented few, if any, meaningful reforms in its administration of the act since the early years of the Reagan administration.